-1. Insert the WaterGraph CD into your computer's CD drive.

-- The installation program will launch automatically.
+- 1. Insert the WaterGraph CD into your computer's CD drive. - The installation program will launch automatically.
 If it does not, using Windows® Explorer, browse to the CD drive and double click the Setup.exe file located on the installation CD. - 3.
-Select 'Yes' when prompted to install WaterGraph software. - Follow the on screen prompts, selecting 'Next' and accepting the default choices suggested until reaching the end of the installation. - 5.
-Select 'Finish' to conclude the installation. - 6.
-You may now launch WaterGraph by double clicking on the desktop icon. - 7.
-Drivers to support the USB connection should automatically install during the program installation.
+Select "Yes" when prompted to install WaterGraph software.

+- Follow the on screen prompts, selecting "Next" and accepting the default choices suggested until reaching the end of the installation. - 5.
+Select "Finish" to conclude the installation. - 6.
+You may now launch WaterGraph by double clicking on the desktop icon.